py4j/py4j/py4j-web/install.rst

 `official Python download page <http://www.python.org/download/>`_.

-Installing Java 6+
+Installing Java 7+
 ------------------

-You also need to install a Java environment, version 6 (7 and 8 are also supported).
+You also need to install a Java environment (version 7 or more recent - Java 6 should work but is no longer included in the test suite).
 You can install a Java environment by going to the `official Java download page
 <http://www.oracle.com/technetwork/java/javase/downloads/index.html>`_ You will
 need to download the JDK if you plan to use the Java compiler, but you only need the JRE if you are using another compiler, such as the one provided by the